-Angular & React are extensible, which allows you to use a state-management tool alongside them such as Redux.
-When your component tree gets too deep, redux can simplify state changes and logic necessary to process those state changes in a predictable manner, without having to pass it through multiple layers of components.
+Angular & React are extensible, which allows you to use a state-management tool alongside them, such as Redux.
+When your component tree gets too deep, redux can simplify state changes and the logic necessary to process those state changes, without having to pass it through multiple layers of components.
 That way, the intermediary components can be simplified without having to burden them with knowledge of some data that they are not responsible for.

 I’ve also seen success in implementing an explicit model/view/controller pattern with React.
 My observations of this is that it makes it difficult to make a “deep” interface with this pattern, deep here referring to how many layers of “smart” components are housed within eachother.
 I beleive that this is an advantage in disguise, as too many layers of smart components can make following the transformation of your data as it goes down the tree confusing.

 At the end of the day, these frameworks allow you to control the data flow through the components and transform them in ways such that they can easily be displayed.
 What you choose shouldn’t matter, and should really reflect the skills of your own engineering force and your hiring pool.
 Popular is not better, but in the current climate of engineer shortages, choosing the frameworks which have the highest usage seems like the best idea.
 However, I’ve seen rewrites occur because of the framework in use becoming antiquated.